 And I used to forget that I loved it too…but not any more.

-While I am mostly low carb, when I’m losing too much weight and can add back a few carbs, potatoes are probably my first pick.
+While I used to be low carb, potatoes are back on rotation with a Ray Peat inspired diet.
 Love ‘em – mashed, baked, boiled then fried with eggs like German Bratkartoffeln and of course potato salad.

 I have read somewhere about resistant starch where if you eat cooked then chilled potatoes, a portion of it remains undigested until it reaches your large intestine and feeds the good bacteria there.
 So it has less carbs than you think and is gut healthy!
 It still has lots more carbs though than most veges so go easy, but a few spoonfuls to add to your plate with the rest of your green salad and whatever else you are eating, just adds a creamy taste to liven up the whole plate.